 How many times have I heard that it is super dangerous to put plants in a room?
 I don’t know… But like all these urban legends, it is said over and over again and the reasons multiply like in the game of the Arabian telephone… In the end, it is exactly like the monkey theorem experiment: nobody knows why anymore but has retained that it is not necessary!
 The main reason is that plants breathe: during the day, thanks to the light and the photosynthesis phenomenon, they absorb CO2 and reject oxygen; during the night, on the other hand, the process is reversed: thus as they release carbon dioxide, one should not have any in the room!
 Uh, your spouse also releases CO2 while sleeping, your cat too… Do you fire them?
 The amount of carbon dioxide released at night by plants is tiny compared to what you release yourself… So let’s leave these ladies alone!
 They bring so much beautiful energy into our homes!
 It would be a shame to do without them.

 So let’s answer the question once and for all: can you sleep with plants in the room?
-Yes, can we consider plants in the decoration of a feng shui bedroom?
+Yes, can we consider plants in a feng shui bedroom?
 Well, it depends!
 Again, the trick is to use the 5 phases.
 Green plants belong to wood, of course!
 And it feeds which areas?
 The East and Southeast!
 It is also particularly suited to the area to the south as it feeds the fire.
 In which area is it particularly tricky to put green plants?
 The plant controls water… so we avoid putting a lot of it in the North… Wood depletes the Earth: and this element concerns three zones!
 So, it is true that if your room is located either in the center of the house, or in the North-East, or in the South-West, it is better to avoid putting your collection of green plants there.

 I will do a detailed article to bring some nuances, and to give you a small list of plants particularly loved in feng shui.